 From meeting at college to having international success.
 Mick and Lauren together formed a 2 piece band called 'Lennox Lust' whilst studying at JMC and had some big dreams.

 Since then, they have travelled Australia and parts of the world, performing their original music together with amazing success.
-This young couple are now living in Nashville, USA and chat to us about their adventures together and their journey so far.
+They chat to us about their adventures together and their journey so far.

 Tell us a bit about your time studying at JMC?